All Episodes

 dan friesen

-He's also speaking to something very real, which is an underlying feeling that people have that something about society isn't right.
+real, which is an underlying feeling that people have that something about society isn't right.

-Load-bearing pieces of how our country operates are designed in systemic ways to hurt certain people and benefit others.
+Load bearing pieces of how our country operates are designed in systemic ways to hurt certain people and benefit others.

 Most people feel this way on some level or another.

-Some are able to suppress it and say it's the cost of living in the modern world, but others try to seek out explanations for why things are the way they are.
+Some are able to suppress it and say yeah, it's the cost of living in the modern world, but others try to seek out explanations for why things are the way they are.

-Some of that exploration, it leads people to advocacy and political organizing, but a lot of it also goes to more entertainment-based shit.
+Some of that exploration, it leads people to advocacy and political organizing, but a lot of it also goes to more entertainment based shit.

-For decades, Alex was the leading figure of the media space that catered to the people who wanted to find an answer for why the world wasn't how they felt it should be, and he provided easy answers.
+For decades, Alex was a leading figure of the media space that catered to the people who wanted to find an answer for why the world wasn't how they felt it should be, and he provided easy answers.

 It's the globalists.